 Please review the Meeting Schedule for meeting dates and application deadlines.

-For information on all city permits, licenses and fees, visit Permit Center
+For information on all city permits, licenses and fees, visit Permit/License Center.

 Yes.
 An on-premise license (which includes the categories of restaurants, hotels, bars, taverns and clubs) may not be issued to a person "who has been convicted of a violation of a federal or state narcotic drug law."